Perry Roshan-Zamir – Co-Chair

 Perry Roshan-Zamir is the general counsel for Cabo Cantina and practices franchise law in Santa Monica.
 He received his bachelors in Biomedical and Electrical Engineering from University of Southern California in 1989, his J.D.
 From Whittier College School of Law in 1992 and his Masters in Business Taxation from University of Southern California in 1996.
 He is a certified specialist in franchise law with experience in the restaurant industry.
 Perry is a certified diving instructor, well traveled and has had the privilege of diving in every continent.
 He is a member of the board of directors of Santa Monica Bay Area Human Relations Council (HRC) which is a partnership of community organizations, institutions, businesses, and individuals which promotes and supports a respectful and socially just community through education, advocacy, and resolution of local conflicts and issues.

-Linden Wolbert – Vice Chair
+Linden Wolbert – Co-Chair

 Mermaids in Motion